Welcome

 • Speech Writer

-A communication studies degree also builds a strong foundation for graduate studies.
-Students with these majors enter graduate programs in law, business, human resource management, social sciences, digital media and many more.
-Of course, some also earn higher degrees in communication studies.
+A Communication Studies degree also builds a strong foundation for graduate studies.
+Students with these majors enter graduate programs in law, business, human resource management, social sciences, digital media, and many more.
+Of course, some also earn higher degrees in Communication Studies.

 Faculty and Staff